-The Department of Geological Sciences requires that a draft thesis proposal be submitted to the Advisory/Examining committee as part of the Program of Study Package at the first committee meeting by the end of the second semester.
+The Department of Geological Sciences requires that a draft thesis proposal be submitted to the Advisory/Examining committee at the first committee meeting by the end of the second semester.
 This draft should be circulated to the committee a few weeks in advance of the committee meeting.
 Copies of the draft thesis proposal go only to the committee and are not submitted to the graduate school.
 The final thesis proposal is usually produced shortly after the first committee meeting, taking into account any suggestions made during that meeting, before his/her first field season starts.

 For Ph.D. students, the initial draft proposal presented at the first committee meeting is a short 2-page summary (see Qualifying examination instructions below).
 The final draft of their dissertation proposal is modeled after a NSF research grant proposal in length and style (see Comprehensive examination instructions below).

 The Department of Geological Sciences has no foreign language requirement for the Ph.D. degree.